 We record inventory at the lower of cost or net realizable value.
 Inventories are valued using the first-in first-out (FIFO) method.
 Fixed costs related to excess manufacturing capacity have been expensed in the period, and therefore, are not capitalized into inventory.
 Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on our forecast of future demand and market conditions.
 Significant unanticipated changes to our forecasts or changes in the net realizable value of our inventory would require a change in the provision for excess or obsolete inventory.
-For the years ended October 31, 2023, 2022 and 2021, our inventory reserves are approximately 3% of gross inventory.
+For the years ended October 31, 2024 and 2023, our inventory reserves are approximately 1% and 3% of gross inventory, respectively.